 - If you spend a lot of time in hotels, invest in a pocket sized projector to project movies from your phone or laptop to the wall.
 It can also make culling easier than using your small laptop screen.
 Jeff Newsom’s favourite pocket projector is the Asus S1, which he also uses for creative portraits.

 - A portable backup battery pack for your phone/USB devices is essential.
 The most popular one is the excellent Mophie Powerstation XL which holds up to 8 complete charges and lets you charge two devices at once.
 If you’re planning to charge higher power devices like iPads, you’re better off with the 12,000mAh version.

-- A compact travel camera is a good idea rather than lugging around your pro gear whilst abroad.
-My choice of best travel camera is the Olympus OMD-EM5 Mark II, but other popular ones include the Fuji X100T, the Canon G11, the Sony a6300 and the Ricoh GR.
-I’m also a big fan of using my pro body (currently the Nikon D750) and a high quality but lightweight prim lens, a current favourite being the Nikon 35mm f/1.8G (review here).
+- Compact travel cameras are a much better idea than lugging around your pro gear whilst abroad.
+One of my favourite travel cameras is the Olympus OMD-EM5 Mark II, but other popular ones include the Fuji X100T, the Canon G11, the Sony a6300 and the Ricoh GR.
+On shorter trips, I’m also a fan of using my pro body (currently the Nikon D750) and a high quality but lightweight prim lens, a current favourite being the Nikon 35mm f/1.8G (review here).
 If I were a Canon shooter I’d get the Canon 40mm f/2.8 and Canon 24mm f/2.8 pancake lenses.
 If I had a Fuji interchangeable lens cameras I’d get the Fuji 23mm f/1.4.